paul-macfarlane/picksleagues-web/MIGRATION_PLAN.md

+> [!NOTE]
+> This migration is complete.
+The plan is preserved for historical reference.

 # Migration Plan

 This plan outlines the incremental steps to refactor the codebase to meet the new feature-sliced standards outlined in [STANDARDS.md](./STANDARDS.md).